What is Instagram?

-Instagram is a picture sharing app, and it’s hugely popular boasting over eight hundred users.
+Instagram is a picture sharing app, and it’s hugely popular boasting over eight hundred million users.
 Just like Facebook, you can follow others to see their content and vice versa but its primarily a photo-sharing service.
 By adding a ‘#’ or a hashtag (for example #cutecat #eiffeltower) to a photo, a user can categorise their content, and other users can search for these photos using those keywords.

 Instagram works best as an app that you use on your smartphone.
 It’s available for free on the iOS App Store, on Android from the Google Play Store and the Windows Phone Store.
 You’re going to need to sign up to get started, or you can log in with Facebook.
 Most celebrities and personalities use Instagram, which has proved to be extremely useful for rising the net worth of companies and businesses.